+Media Forms and Products in Depth

 Written examination, 35% of qualification.
 The examination assesses media language, representation, media industries, audiences and media contexts.
-It consists of two sections:
+It consists of three sections:

+Section A - Television in the Global Age

+Section B - Magazines: Mainstream and Alternative Media

+Section C - Media in the Online Age

+Component 3: